 Now that you have a better understanding of soap regulations from the first part of our guide, next comes the fun part…getting custom soap labels!
 There are a variety of factors that go into creating the right label for your soap product like design, materials, and even printing technique.
-Don’t worry, we’ll guide you through these important considerations to help you achieve a label look that you love.
+Don’t worry, our Soap Labels Guide Part 2 will guide you through these important considerations to help you achieve a label look that you love.

 Design Ideas to Get You Started